Raga Charukeshi is a dream of love - the salt water of the sea rushing into the sweet rain water of the tide pool.

 Charukeshi is the 26th mela of the Karnatic organizational system of ragas.
 During the second half of the twentieth century, Charukeshi became popular with Hindustani musicians due to the influence of Allauddin Khan, and his principle disciple, Ravi Shankar.

-Charukeshi’s striking melodic structure blends a "major" modality in the purvanga (lower tetrachord of B, C#, D#, E) with a "minor" modality in the uttaranga (upper tetrachord of F#, G, A, B).
+Charukeshi’s striking melodic structure blends a major or joyful modality in the purvanga (lower tetrachord of B, C#, D#, E) with a minor or melancholic modality in the uttaranga (upper tetrachord of F#, G, A, B).

-After a number of recent compositions featuring exotic instruments such as kemanche, kawala and ud, I felt the need to return to the pristine simplicity of the Western piano, an instrument which conjures images of Bach (keyboard), Bill Evans and Glenn Gould.
-More recently, I have been struck by the way the phrasing and articulation of Lenny Tristano anticipates computer-performed music.
+After a number of recent compositions featuring exotic instruments such as kemanche, kawala and ud, I felt the need to return to the pristine simplicity of the Western piano, an instrument which conjures images of Johann Sebastian Bach (keyboard), Bill Evans and Glenn Gould.
+More recently, I have been struck by the way the phrasing and articulation of Lennie Tristano anticipates computer-performed music.

 What attracted me to the piano was the sound itself, as opposed to the instrument’s traditional polyphonic capabilities.
 In the context of a raga-inspired composition, I chose to treat the piano as a single-voice instrument, the manner in which the Indian harmonium is played.
 There are occasional simultaneous soundings of two, three or four swaras.
 Throughout Charukeshi, the piano maintains a “soft-pedal down” tonal quality, and well-tempered intonation was abandoned in favor of Indian tunings.

 It is a happy coincidence to realize that Shivkumar Sharma’s instrument, the santoor, is the precursor and model for the piano.
 With the santoor, the musician strikes the metal strings with small walnut hammers, while the piano’s hammers are triggered by the notes on the keyboard.